 IDHSNA YEAR-END Awards Program

 This awards program focuses on the Irish Draught and IDSH participation in a variety of performance fields.
 Be it at the amateur or international levels, the program is open to all members of the IDHSNA, whose competing horses are registered with the IDHSNA and it costs nothing to participate.
-2011 marks the ninth year of this successful program and we hope our "regulars" will join us again as well as new competitors.
+This successful program began in 2002 and we hope our "regulars" will join us again as well as new competitors.
 These rules and the form for reporting results can be downloaded and printed out from the Forms section.

 The show season includes all competitions from December 1st through November 30.
 All forms must be postmarked by December 3rd and received by December 10th.
 Any forms received after December 10th may not be included in this year’s YEA.
 However, you may fax or email your results.

 The Irish Draught horse excels in many disciplines.
 The intent of the IDHSNA Year-End Award Program is to acknowledge and honor those members with Irish Draught horses, both purebred and part bred, who are out competing and thus promoting the breed.